Elastic curves and phase transitions: Introduction

-We then prove that similar results are also valid in the straightening limit for the inextensible problem.
-Generally speaking, in view of the Lagrange multiplier method, it is clear that there is some kind of relation between the extensible and inextensible problems at the level of critical points.
-In this paper, we investigate the precise relation of them at the level of global minimizers.
-We prove that the inextensible problem in the straightening limit is reduced to the extensible problem in the limit $\varepsilon\to0$.
-At this time, our result is proved only in a subsequential sense in the general case (Theorem \ref{thmmain2}).
-However, we succeed to prove a full convergence result in a ``convex'' case (Theorem \ref{thmmain2'}).
-For the fully general case there would remain an essential difficulty, which crucially relates to the uniqueness problem.
+We finally translate the above results on the extensible problem as $\varepsilon\to0$ back to the inextensible problem as $l\to L$.
+Generally speaking, the Lagrange multiplier method indicates some kind of relation between the extensible and inextensible problems at the level of critical points.
+In this paper, we investigate the precise relation at the level of global minimizers.
+At this time the translation is partial (Theorem \ref{thmmain2}) due to the lack of uniqueness theory, but fully proved in a convex case (Theorem \ref{thmmain2'}) thanks to our uniqueness result.
+This is the reason why Theorem \ref{thmmain1} covers only convex curves.

-It would be noteworthy that our results deal with generic boundary angles, and do not impose any restrictive assumptions for curves as symmetry or the graph representation.
-Another important novelty is to conclude the uniqueness at a certain level of generality (under no assumption on properties of minimizers).